queantt/Forecasting-US-Interest-rate-R/README.md

  - 3-Year Treasury Bond (36 mth): https://fred.stlouisfed.org/series/GS3

  - 5-Year Treasury Bond (60 mth):  https://fred.stlouisfed.org/series/GS5

 **Data_exploration.R:**

 - For interest-rate variables, the data incomplete might be removed.

 - For the macro-economic avariable: the real GDP (quarterly) where the month has missing data, its missing value will equal the quarterly GDP value.

-Notes: The dataset are obtained form number of statistic bureases, goverment departments.
-The source documents in the link:.... (folder/link).
-All most the data are automatically downloaded from the offical websites.
-The full of list of source and links are collated in a filed called at the links as below:

 **Methods.R:**